 What is a driver's obligation when a pedestrian unlawfully proceeds across the roadway in a crosswalk against a "Don't Walk" signal?
 At first blush, ORS 811.028(1)(a) would appear not to require a driver to stop and remain stopped for a pedestrian when the pedestrian is not "[p]roceeding in accordance with a traffic control device as provided under ORS 814.010."
-However, the rest of the statute following the word "or" after this phrase requires driver to stop and remain stopped for a pedestrian in a crosswalk in the specified locations without regard to whether the pedestrian is proceeding in accordance with a traffic control device.
+However, regardless of whether the pedestrian is "[p]roceeding in accordance with a traffic control device as provided under ORS 814.010", the rest of the statute following the word "or" after this phrase requires a driver to stop and remain stopped for a pedestrian in a crosswalk in the specified locations.
 Therefore, the requirement for motorists to stop and remain stopped for a pedestrian in a crosswalk is not affected by the fact that the pedestrian is crossing unlawfully against a "Don't Walk" signal.
 Motorists, of course, also must "exercise due care concerning pedestrians."
-ORS 811.005.